VetSmallBiz Growth Challenge

 - Ideas submitted as part of the competition must represent the original work of the participant.
 All participants will sign the “Entrant Certification” form to this effect.

 - All deadlines and guidelines for submissions and competition attendance must be adhered to.
 Materials must be submitted on the appropriate due date.
-No late submissions will be accepted, and any submissions that are greater in length than specified will not be considered.
+No late submissions will be accepted and any submissions that are greater than the specified length will not be considered.
 Business plan and executive summary submissions are considered final.
 Updates will not be accepted, even if completed before the final submission date.

-- Executive Summary and Business Plan.
-Every competitor must submit a two-page executive summary and 23-page business plan no later than December 18, 2016 5 PM EST. Only one submission of a business venture is permitted.
+- Executive Summary and Business Plan: Every competitor must submit a two-page executive summary and 23-page business plan no later than December 30, 2017 by 11:59 PM EST. Only one submission of a business venture is permitted.
 The executive summary and business plan combined must not exceed 25 pages in length based on a document that is double spaced, 12 point font with one inch margins (including cover and text); the appendices may not exceed 10 pages in length (appendices are an additional 10 pages to the 25 pages of the business plan which makes is a total of 35 pages).
-Submit as follows in pdf format at the following website: https://syracuse2017.startupcompete.co/
+Submit as follows in pdf format at the following website: https://syracuse2018.startupcompete.co/

 - File name for the business plan: last name, first initial_businessplan